apache/mxnet/docs/tutorials/python/profiler.md

 As shown by the screenshot, in the **Custom Operator** domain where all the custom operator-related events fall into, you can easily visualize the execution time of each segment of your custom operator.
 For example, we know that `CustomAddTwo::sqrt` is a sub-operator of custom operator `CustomAddTwo`, and we also know when it is executed accurately.

-Please note that: to be able to see the above-dscribed information, you need to set `profile_imperative` to `True` even when you are using custom operators in [symbolic mode](https://mxnet.incubator.apache.org/versions/master/tutorials/basic/symbol.html).
-The reason is that within custom operators, `pure python code` and `sub-operators` are still called imperatively.
+Please note that: to be able to see the previously described information, you need to set `profile_imperative` to `True` even when you are using custom operators in [symbolic mode](https://mxnet.incubator.apache.org/versions/master/tutorials/basic/symbol.html).
+The reason is that within custom operators, pure python code and sub-operators are still called imperatively.

 ## Advanced: Using NVIDIA Profiling Tools